augustgermar/Welcome/README.md

 # Welcome
-Introduction to the Aerovek Community
+Introduction to the Aerovek Community.